-This is the first ukulele I ever owned so I guess I’ll always be a little biased, it’s still one of my favourites today.
-Here’s my honest thoughts on it having been playing it for the past few months (quite a lot).
+The Peavey Jack Daniels ukulele is the first ukulele I ever owned so I guess I’ll always be a little biased, it’s still a ukulele that I play a lot today.
+Here’s my honest thoughts on it having owned one for a few years now.

 When I first bought this ukulele I wasn’t even aware it was a Peavey instrument.
 I got talking to the owner of my local guitar shop and I asked him what you have to spend to get a decent ukulele without going too crazy and it was the one he recommended to me.
 He played a few little things on it and I liked the sound – also the fact that he had more expensive ukuleles but didn’t steer me in their direction told me that he was probably telling the truth.
 It wasn’t even like I could try it in the shop as I didn’t know a single chord at the time.